gelguy/wilder.nvim/README.md

 ```

 When in `:` cmdline mode, `wildmenu` suggestions will be automatically provided.
-When searching using `/`, suggestions will be provided.
-The default uses substring matching.
+When searching using `/`, suggestions from the current buffer will be provided.
+Substring matching is used by default.

 Use `<Tab>` to cycle through the list forwards, and `<S-Tab>` to move backwards.